theHealingCosmos/fbtm_website/faq.md

 "We support, You succeed" is our club's motto!
 Our meetings are based on mutual respect.
 We all wish to improve our presentation, feedback and leadership skills.
 Speaking and listening are two sides of the same coin.
 Learning by doing brings many benefits and makes for faster progress.
-If they wish, new club members can be supported by a mentor of their choice.
+If they wish, new club members can be supported by a mentor.
 You decide the pace at which you advance!

 #### Are Toastmasters meetings open to everyone?